Working Set

 CMake add icon and create OSX bundle

-This example below will use the file bin/data/images/icon.icns
+This example below will use the file bin/data/images/icon.icns as the icon

 for the application bundle.
-It's important that you name it icon.icns
+It's important that you name it icon.icns because

-that's the value we use for MACOSX_BUNDLE_ICON_FILE
+that's the value we use for MACOSX_BUNDLE_ICON_FILE.
+We tell cmake that the

-icon needs to be copied into the Resources
+icon needs to be copied into the Resources directory.
+Make sure that

-the icon file is also part of the add_executable()
+the icon file is also part of the add_executable().

 if (APPLE) set(osx_bundle "MACOSX_BUNDLE") set(MACOSX_BUNDLE_ICON_FILE icon.icns) set(icon_file ${CMAKE_INSTALL_PREFIX}/bin/data/images/icon${debug_flag}.icns) set_source_files_properties(${icon_file} PROPERTIES MACOSX_PACKAGE_LOCATION Resources) endif() add_executable(ApplicationName ${osx_bundle} ${icon_file})